Brains Brewery

 Brains (S. A. Brain & Company Ltd.) is a regional brewery based in Cardiff, Wales.
 It was founded in 1882 by Samuel Arthur Brain.
-The company controls more than 250 pubs in South Wales (particularly in Cardiff), Mid Wales and the West Country.
+At its peak, the company controlled more than 250 pubs in South Wales (particularly in Cardiff), Mid Wales and the West Country but the brewer sold most of its pub estate in 2022.
 The company took over Crown Buckley Brewery in Llanelli in 1997 and Hancock's Brewery in 1999.
 In 2000, Brains moved to the former Hancock's Brewery just south of Cardiff Central railway station.
 The Old Brewery, in Cardiff city centre, has been developed into a modern bar and restaurant complex.

 The company produces a range of beers under the Brains, Buckley's and Hancock's names.
 As part of their marketing strategy, Brains use shirt sponsorship for the Wales national rugby union team and the Crusaders Rugby League team.

 History

-Samuel Arthur Brain was born in 1850 and brought up in Bristol, England, before moving to Cardiff to train as a brewer.
-A talented brewer, he quickly rose to become Manager of the Phoenix Brewery in Working Street.
-In 1872 he married a girl whose father owned Thomas's brewery in St Mary Street, Cardiff.
-In 1882 the Thomas brothers sold the Old Brewery in Cardiff in order to pay debts.
-Samuel Arthur and his uncle Joseph Benjamin Brain, Chairman of the West of England Bank, founded their business by buying the brewery from the Thomas brothers.
+The original brewery, believed to be the oldest in Cardiff, was established by the Thomas brothers in the 18th-century.
+In 1882 it was acquired by Samuel Arthur Brain, a brewer from Bristol, England, and his uncle Joseph Benjamin Brain, Chairman of the West of England Bank.
 Part of the building dated from 1713 and it had been a brewery since at least 1822.

-In 1882 the brewery produced 100 barrels of beer a week and operated 11 pubs.
+In 1882, the brewery produced 100 barrels of beer a week and operated 11 pubs.
 By 1900 this had grown to 1,000 barrels of beer a week, supplying 80 of their public houses.
-The company became a limited company, S A Brain & Co Ltd, in April 1897 and purchased the business for £350,000.
+The company became a limited company, S.A.
+Brain & Co Ltd, in April 1897 and purchased the business for £350,000.